pavanpawar4591/amazon-textract-serverless-large-scale-document-processing/README.md

-# Large scale document processing with Amazon Textract
+# Large scale document processing with Amazon Textract pavan

 This reference architecture shows how you can extract text and data from documents at scale using Amazon Textract.
 Below are some of key attributes of reference architecture:
 - Process incoming documents to an Amazon S3 bucket.